panoply/syncify/docs/src/views/docs/usage/directory-structures.md

 ---

-<h1 class="vs"> Hierarchical <span>VS</span> Flat Structures</h1>

-One key constraint in Shopify CLI theme development is its strict flat directory structure, emphasizing predictable file organization.
-Flat structures suit Shopify themes well due to their simplicity, ease of navigation, and consistency, which simplifies collaboration by removing guesswork when multiple developers handle a theme.
-However, while practical, this flat structure limits extensibility and scalability, crucial for complex or growing storefronts.

-Syncify projects enforce a hierarchical **input** ➔ **output** base structure.
-Developers can mimic flat structures within **input** directories, but the organization of files and folders remains unpredictable, left to the developer or team's discretion.
-The hierarchical structure might intimidate developers used to the Shopify CLI's flat approach, particularly newcomers to alternative setups.
-Yet, for modern, high-performance Shopify themes, flat structures falter, growing unwieldy as complexity increases.
-Syncify's hierarchical design supports expanding theme needs, boosting scalability by letting developers freely organize their projects.

-### Limitations

-While it’s straightforward to critique the Shopify CLI’s rigid flat structure mandate for theme development, the hierarchical (custom) structures offered by Syncify come with their own set of challenges.
-Despite these shortcomings, Syncify strives to address each potential issue with minimally invasive workarounds, ensuring flexibility without overwhelming complexity.

-One notable limitation of the hierarchical approach is the difficulty in pinpointing location context.
-This can complicate certain tasks, such as downloading files from a theme using `sy pull` commands.
-To mitigate this, Syncify offers solutions like [Stash References](#stash-references), which provide a clear method to handle such cases and maintain control over file organization.The hierarchical approach, while powerful, isn’t flawless.
-It trades some of the flat structure’s simplicity for greater flexibility, which can occasionally feel like a double-edged sword.
-Still, when compared holistically, the hierarchical model imposes fewer overall constraints.

-The last notable limitation the developers should consider is the longevity, in the shape transitioning a Syncify theme back to a Shopify CLI workflow, or vice versa.
-This does require significant restructuring, as the tools prioritize different paradigms.
-Developers must weigh this trade-off: The robust, customizable environment with Syncify versus the Shopify CLI's standardized, predictable simplicity, and general shit-show.
-For those committed to Syncify, the need for compatibility with Shopify CLI fades, as Syncify delivers a comprehensive, standalone alternative.

-> Syncify provides several workarounds to ensure that any percieved limitations do overshadow the benefits.
-Beyond pinpointing location context, hierarchical structures are largely adaptable.

-### Compatibility
+# Structure Compatibility

 The compatibility of themes developed with Syncify versus those built using the Shopify CLI hinges heavily on your chosen project structure, with differences rooted in the fundamental contrast between hierarchical and flat architectures.
 These structural disparities often render Syncify-developed themes incompatible with their Shopify CLI counterparts, creating a clear divide in workflow and output.

 While Syncify offers the flexibility to generate a flat-structure theme if desired, this output is distinct from its source code, which remains hierarchically organized.
 The generated flat structure might resemble a Shopify CLI theme superficially, but the underlying development process and file management differ significantly.
 More critically, Syncify isn't designed merely as an alternative tool, it is built to fully replace the Shopify CLI for theme development.
 This intentional shift means Syncify handles all operations and tasks related to theme structures, from file organization to deployment all within its own ecosystem.
 As a result, it can seamlessly manage both hierarchical and flat outputs without relying on the Shopify CLI.

 This replacement approach eliminates dependency on the Shopify CLI entirely, offering a self-contained solution for developers.
 For instance, tasks like theme previews, uploads, or asset management, which typically require Shopify CLI commands, are fully supported with Syncify.

 ---